 “OK, Boss.
 I’ll get started,” Velmir said as Imer Bisha headed for the door.

+CHAPTER XXX

 Entertaining Guests

 Dinner with the Merricks

 A month after the VORTEX attack, the Merrick mansion had returned to some semblance of normality.
 Anne started inviting guests that Jane knew, hoping to get her to socialize with people she loved and respected.
 Anne welcomed Colby and Tilly Cottrel for dinner; the only problem was Jane’s penchant for techno-speak with her former bosses.
 Anne looked at her son with a facial expression suggesting, “What are they talking about.”

 While Anne knew Shelly DiMarco from their interactions with the Chicago Police, their Angel experience brought them together as friends.
 On afternoons when Shelly didn't have psychology classes and Jane was working from home, Anne occasionally invited Shelly to the mansion for lunch.
 Jane often complained about Agent Carolina Hendon's rigidity and her insistence that Jane should delegate some of her work instead of trying to do everything herself.
 Shelly was adept at helping Jane understand the complexities of the Washington mindset, particularly regarding the frustrations caused by a massive federal workforce with a top-heavy management structure.
 Shelly also pointed out that Chicago, being in the Midwest, is known for its independence.